How to implement chatbots with Sendbird and Google Dialogflow

 1.2.
 Create a new agent

-An agent in Dialogflow will receive the information from the Sendbird bot.
-The agent will process this information and send a response back to the users in the chat.
-This can be complex, but for this tutorial, we will use the basic default information.
+An agent in Dialogflow will receive the information from the Sendbird chatbot.
+The agent will process this information and respond to the users in the chat.
+This can be complex, but we will use the basic default information for this tutorial.

 To create an agent: